Restless Chipotle

 Refrigerate for up to four days, or freeze for three months.
 Let thaw in the fridge before baking.

 This is my favorite recipe to make in the fall with my final fresh squash.
 Then, I save a batch (or two) in the freezer for Thanksgiving or Christmas dinner.
-Check "appetizer" off your busy holiday to-do list!
+Check "side dish" off your busy holiday to-do list!

 What kind of stuffing mix is best?